-All faculty members are expected to be present at
+All faculty members are expected to be present at:

-- 1. All pre-session and post-session college academic activities called before the opening of the semester. - 2.
-All general faculty meetings, division meetings, committee meetings to which faculty members have been assigned, academic counseling meetings, and other group meetings of a specific nature to which faculty members may be assigned. - 3.
-Commencement exercises. - 4.
-Faculty members are encouraged to participate in the Faculty Association and to participate in campus social, cultural, and recreational functions.
+- 1. all pre-session college academic activities called before the opening of the semester. - all general faculty meetings, division meetings, professional development/trainings, committee meetings to which faculty members have been assigned, academic counseling meetings, and other group meetings of a specific nature to which faculty members may be assigned. - 3. commencement exercises. - 4. faculty members are encouraged to participate in the Faculty Association and to participate in campus social, cultural, and recreational functions.